-We launched the Spline Drive RB26 oil pump gear kits back in 2014 after a long R&D process to offer a product that not only improves the over all strength of the pump gears as upgrades for the N1 and OEM pumps, but also changes in the way in which the gears engage with the crank.
+We launched the Supertec Racing Spline Drive RB26 oil pump gear kit in mid 2014 after a long R&D process.
+A new product that not only improves the over all strength of the pump gears as upgrades for the N1 and OEM pumps, but also changes in the way in which the gears engage with the crank.
 As per Toyota’s 2JZ GTE engine we found the best solution would be to incorporate a spline engagement which would totally eliminate the underpinnings of Nissans troublesome flat drive design.

 The RB26 is a legendary engine in its own right and an iconic powerhouse amongst enthusiasts and tuners all over the world.
 One aspect of the engine that is considered its Achilles heel is certainly the oil pump.
 Over the years there have been reports of numerous failures where the inner and sometimes the outer gears have broken during hard use of the engine be it on the road or on track or drag.
 Contrary to popular belief the wider nose crank which was introduced on BNR32 models from Feb 93 onwards and standard on BCNR33 and BNR34 models, while reducing the possibility to a degree did not eliminate the issue fully.

 Various attempts were made over the years to address the issues, Tomei, Jun, Greddy, HKS and Reimax (Japan) and Nitto (Australia) all made uprated pumps with bigger diameter and thicker pump gears to increase flow and overall strength which is much needed on track or on a high revving RB26 to ensure the engine has ample oil supply and durability.
 However they are based on the flat drive design.